Wargo/skel/README.md

 It's pretty basic, but includes:

-* Basic user management (register, forgotten password, administration)
+* User management (register, forgotten password, administration)
+* A contact form
 * An admin panel
 * example usage for each of the dependent plugins

+Obviously, you can delete anything you don't want to use

 # Dependencies